-I welcome thoughtful inquiries from prospective postdocs, interns, and graduate students interested in joining the lab.
+I welcome thoughtful inquiries from prospective postdocs, graduate students, and interns interested in joining the lab.

 General inquiries can be directed to mullerh@si.edu or mullerlandaulab@gmail.com